raguila8/sketchpad/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* This project was created as
 * Inspiration
 * etc